FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/n_active_active/_index.md

 {
-    "title": "Active/active installation",
+    "title": "Active/active installation - Windows",
     "linkTitle": "Active/active installation",
     "weight": "180"
-}This section describes how to install active/active failover, as described in [About Multi-node architecture.](../../../../about_multinode)
+}This section describes how to install active/active failover, as described in [About Multi-node architecture.](../../../about_multinode)

 ## Prerequisites